SV

 Convert: "I ought to apologize to her," he said.

-Correct Answer: C. He said he ought to apologize to her (variant)
+Correct Answer: A. He said he ought to apologize to her

-The modal 'ought to' generally remains unchanged in indirect speech as it expresses obligation.
-The correct form is 'He said he ought to apologize to her'.
-Both options A and C are acceptable, but C is the most standard form.
+The modal "ought to" generally remains unchanged in indirect speech as it already expresses obligation.
+The correct reported form is "He said he ought to apologize to her".
+Options B and D use alternative modals that alter the original meaning, and option C incorrectly substitutes "must" for "ought to".